solidpulse/natsdash/README.md

 ## Support

-For any issues or questions, please contact us at solidpulse@outlook.com.
+For any issues or questions, please raise an issue or reach out to me at solidpulse@outlook.com